john-doherty/jsdom-add-files/README.md

 # jsdom-add-files

-Adds local files to a HTML file input in jsdom and fires the `change`.
+Adds local files to a HTML file input in jsdom and fires the `change` event.
 Inspired by jsdom ticket [#1272](https://github.com/jsdom/jsdom/issues/1272)

 ## Usage